craftcms/cms/docs/templating/tagmodel.md

 # TagModel

-{intro} Whenever you’re dealing with a [tag](../tags.md) in your template, you’re actually working with a TagModel object.
+Whenever you’re dealing with a [tag](../tags.md) in your template, you’re actually working with a TagModel object.

 ## Simple Output